phongle318/clickhouse-installation-wsl/README.md

 ## Troubleshooting

-If you have issue like this want
+If you have issue like this one

     clickhouse-client
     ClickHouse client version 1.1.54383.